|Click here to view or download Daniel Lauber’s resume.||Click here to contact Planning/Communications|

 Study Finds Obama Has More Experience Than Most Rivals

-Back in 2008 we conducted a simple study to identify how much actual experience each presidential candidate had as an elected official.
-We found that it wasn’t who the campaign rhetoric suggests.
+As part of our devotion to facts and truth, we conducted a simple study in 2008 to identify how much actual experience each presidential candidate had as an elected official.
+We found that it wasn’t who the campaign rhetoric suggested.

 Topping the principal Democratic contenders was Senator Barack Obama with … Click here for more